At Least 200 People Have Died In An Earthquake On The Border Of Iran And Iraq

 One of the worst hit spots was the town of Sarpol-e Zahab, in Kermanshah province, the New York Times reported.

-“My friend was screaming, saying, ‘I lost my home,’” one woman, who lives in the town, posted on Twitter.
+“My friend was screaming, saying, ‘I lost my home,’” a woman who lives in the town posted on Twitter.
 “Thank God, she and her family are doing well.
 She said people were only mourning and their loved ones were under the rubble.”

-The head of the Iran's emergency services also told Reuters that the Kermanshah province's hospital had been damaged in the quake, and couldn't treat the hundreds in need of care.
+The head of the Iran's emergency services also told Reuters that the Kermanshah province's hospital had been damaged in the quake and couldn't treat the hundreds in need of care.

-Iran's president Hassan Rouhani has been briefed on the situation, and has sent the health and interior ministers to the province to personally oversee the rescue efforts.
+Iran's President Hassan Rouhani has been briefed on the situation, and has sent the health and interior ministers to the province to personally oversee the rescue efforts.
 Three days of mourning have been announced in the area.

 Ayatollah Seyyed Ali Khamenei has urged all Iranian citizens to help with the relief effort, ordering the military forces from the army, the Islamic Revolutionary Guards Corps (IRGC), and the Basij (voluntary) Force to help, local media reported.

 Across the border, in Iraq, the damage appeared to be slightly less severe.
-Brigadier General Saad Maan of Iraq's interior ministry said that seven people had died in the quake.
+Brigadier General Saad Maan of Iraq's Interior Ministry said that seven people had died in the quake.
 He told the Associated Press that 321 people, all in the northern Kurdish-controlled territory, were injured.

 But the quake was still felt as far south as Baghdad.
-Majida Ameer, who lives in the city with her children, told Reuters that she saw buildings "dancing in the air".
+Majida Ameer, who lives in the city with her children, told Reuters she saw buildings "dancing in the air."

 This is a breaking news story.
 Follow @BuzzFeedNews for updates.